Frequently Asked Questions

 What is the Toowoomba Hospices' position on Voluntary Assisted Dying?

-For more information regarding Voluntary Assisted Dying in Queensland please visit the Queensland Health Website:
+For more information regarding VAD in Queensland, you may wish to visit the Queensland Health Website: